Thapamanish/flight-delay-prediction/readme.md

 ### Main Dependencies

-- numpy, pandas – for data handling
+- numpy, pandas for data manipulation
-- matplotlib, seaborn – for visualization
+- matplotlib, seaborn for visual exploration
-- scikit-learn – for preprocessing and modeling
+- scikit-learn for preprocessing and modeling
+- duckdb for fast local querying
-- kagglehub – for downloading data from Kaggle
+- kagglehub for dataset downloading
-- IPython – for notebook utilities
+- IPython for display utilities inside notebooks

 ## Running the Notebook